RedisLabs/redislabs-docs/content/rc/concepts/clustering.md

 aliases: /rc/concepts/clustering-redis-cloud/
         /rv/concepts/clustering/
 ---
-Redis is mostly a single-threaded process to provide high performance and simple.
+Redis is mostly a single-threaded process.
+This enables Redis to be high performance and simple (no need for threads synchronization).
-To let you also take advantage of clustering,
+To let you take advantage of Redis clustering,
 Redis Cloud uses our Redis Enterprise technology to scale Redis databases for you.

 For example: